Avg: 3.4 from 12 votes

 To the left of Magnolia Thunder Pussy look for a steep line with a well defined dihedral in the middle.
 The splitteresque first pitch finally got some cleaning and a pin replaced (2017).
 It reportedly pairs well with the vibe of the upper pitches so bring your game.
 Back in the day many people avoided the neglected first pitch by climbing pitch 1 of Magnolia.
 So, however you go about it find your way up to the base of the large dihedral on climbers left.

 Pitch 2, 5.11-

-This is a demanding pitch with thin technical moves down low with small pro and more strenuous moves out of a slot.
-I fell on this pitch pulling a small cam out.
-Very technical, and may feel like .11 on the onsight, though the grade we had circa Y2K was .10c.
+This is a demanding pitch with thin technical moves down low with small, dubious pro and more strenuous moves out of a slot.
+Very technical and may feel more like .11a on the onsight, though the grade we had circa Y2K was .10c.
 Belay at a small stance on the right side not too far after the slot.

 Pitch 3, 5.9+

 On the last pitch, climb left to a hand crack and through some thuggy 5.9 terrain to an easier chimney to the top.